perimeter-81/go-config/README.md

 By default, slice types will split the environment value on `,`; you can change this behavior by setting the `envSeparator` tag.

+Also u can provide []byte with json/yaml file, ordering for build config that: first parse config file and after ENV, so config will merged.

 ## Required fields

 The `env` tag option `required` (e.g., `env:"tagKey,required"`) can be added